cmu-sei/pharos/share/prolog/oorules/README.md

 but not `--partitioner=rose` since it can lead to less accurate results, although that's an oversimplification of the tradeoffs.

-The resulting `ooprog.csv` file will contain hashes for each function in the program, and has no relevance to the the rest of the process.

 ### Step Two: Object-Oriented Analysis of Functions

 In this step, our goal is to produce object-oriented facts about the